holaphil/garbarnation-aab73/content/pages/episodes/episode-3.md

 ---
 title: Le bar
 subtitle: >-
-  A casual garage bar (GarBar) with great memorabilia, Le Bar is a great example of a work in progress.
+  A casual garage bar with great memorabilia, Le Bar is a great example of a work in progress.
 date: '2021-09-04'
 categories:
   - content/data/categories/season-1.yaml